 The severity of your dog's eye injury and whether or not it is infected, will dictate the best treatment.
 A simple injury may be treated with an e-collar to prevent your dog from rubbing the injured eye, and prescription antibiotics or drops.
 In some cases, if your dog is suffering from a severe eye issue, surgery may be required in order to repair your dog's eye and preserve your pet's eyesight.

 When more advance eye care is called for, your vet may refer your pup to a Board-Certified Veterinary Ophthalmologist for diagnosis and treatment.

 Eye Specialists for Pets

-Our board-certified veterinary ophthalmologist at Carolina Veterinary Specialists in Greensboro NC, offers eye care services to diagnose and treat your dog's eye injury.
+Our team at Carolina Veterinary Specialists in Greensboro NC, offers eye care services to diagnose and treat your dog's eye injury.
 Our veterinary specialist is trained in the diagnosis and treatment of virtually all eye diseases and conditions in pets, including: cataracts, injuries, drainage issues, infections, vision loss, tumors, glaucoma, dry eye, and eyelid problems.